-Designing and building a device for Jabu- a 5.5-ton, 3.5-meter tall African Elephant (and one of Animal Ortho Care’s biggest patients to date)- took Campana three months and sent him on two trans-Atlantic trips to Botswana, where Jabu lives on a sanctuary with his adopted sister, Morula, and human caretakers, Doug and Sandi Groves.
+Designing and building a device for Jabu- a 5.5-ton, 3.5-meter tall African Elephant (and one of Animal Ortho Care’s biggest patients to date)- took them three months and sent him on two trans-Atlantic trips to Botswana, where Jabu lives on a sanctuary with his adopted sister, Morula, and human caretakers, Doug and Sandi Groves.

 Jabu was injured during a run in with a wild bull elephant in 2016.
-Today he’s battling a nagging wrist injury and osteo-arthritis- potentially life-threatening problems for an animal his size.
+Today he’s battling a nagging wrist injury and osteoarthritis- potentially life-threatening problems for an animal his size.

 The Groves are pursuing multiple treatment options for Jabu, including medication and stem cell therapy.
-Sandi contacted Animal Ortho Care via email hoping we could make a brace that would support the limb and protect Jabu from further injury and from the elements of the bush in Botswana.
+Sandi contacted Animal Ortho Care via email hoping they could make a brace that would support the limb and protect Jabu from further injury and from the elements of the bush in Botswana.

 Can you tell us about Jabu’s injury?
 Which leg?
 How has Jabu’s injury impacted him?

 Jabu's front right leg was injured after he was attacked by a bull elephant and fell into a hole from a termite mound.
-There is an angular deformity called carpal valgum that could get worse over time if left untreated, especially in an elephant weighing almost 6 tons.
+There is an angular deformity called carpal valgus that could get worse over time if left untreated, especially in an elephant weighing almost 6 tons.
 So, this essentially is a life-threatening injury as he could get attacked by another bull elephant, etc.